-YOUR FINANCIAL AID OFFER IS BASED ON YOUR:
+YOUR FINANCIAL AID AWARD IS BASED ON YOUR:

-Expected Family Contribution (EFC) from the FAFSA: 0 Housing Plan: Living on campus Enrollment status: Full Time
+Expected Family Contribution:

-Should your enrollment or housing plans change, please notify our office so that we can update your financial aid offer.
+Housing Plan: Living on campus Enrollment status: Full Time Should your enrollment or housing plans change, please notify our office so that we can update your financial aid award.

-Your Total Financial Aid Offer is: \$25,545
+Your Total Financial Aid Award is:

-This award represents the resymum amount of institutional, ederal, and state awards for which you are eligible.
+This award represents the maximum amount of institutional, federal, and state awards for which you are eligible.